ProfCube/Portfolio.Database/README.md

 - 📫 How to reach me <a href="https://discord.gg/hsx7qCbgte"><img src="https://img.shields.io/static/v1?logo=discord&label=&message=Discord&color=36393f&style=flat" alt="Discord"></a>

 - ⚡ Fun fact is that I have a notion page that keeps track of all my anime that I have watched

+- ☕ Thank you looking at my Portfolio ✌🏼